OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/biztalk-services/biztalk-process-edifact-invoice.md

          <clear />
          <!--
-           Go BizTalk Portal > Agreement > Send Settings > Inbound URL Copy hello Endpoint URL and paste it in hello below address field -->
+           Go BizTalk Portal > Agreement > Send Settings > Inbound URL Copy the Endpoint URL and paste it in the below address field -->
          <endpoint name="TwoWayExternalServiceEndpointReference1"
                    address="[YOUR EDI BRIDGE SEND URI]"